 10. When can I apply for financial support?

 At the earliest 6 months, and at the latest 2 months before the start of work to be financed.
 At the same time it should be noted that this may not always be the beginning of the entire production process, e.g. if only post-production is to be covered with financial support, the application should be submitted at the latest two months before the beginning of this stage.
-Example: the entrepreneur plans to start work covered by the support, and thus start to incur costs from June 1, then the first possible date for submitting the application is 1 January, and the last possible deadline for submitting the application is 1 April.
+Example: the entrepreneur plans to start work covered by the support, and thus start to incur costs from 1 of July , then the first possible date for submitting the application is 1 of January, and the last possible deadline for submitting the application is 1 of May.

 11. Are there any deadlines for submitting applications?

 No, applications are accepted on a continuous basis throughout the year.
-The funds are awarded in the order of applications.
+The funds are granted in the order of applications.